Selected and Translated by Ikram Hawramani

-The Messenger of God, peace be upon him, says, “None of you will be saved by his deeds.”
+The Messenger of God, , says, “None of you will be saved by his deeds.”
 They said, “Not even you?”
 He said, “Not even me, unless God covers me in His mercy.”

 Malik ibn Dinar said, “Let it be said to one whose good deed is not sincere: Do not tire yourself.”